syncarr/syncarr/README.md

     [general]
     sync_bidirectionally = 1 # sync from instance A to B **AND** instance B to A auto_search = 0 # search is automatically started on new content - disable by setting to 0 (default 1)
-    skip_missing = 1 # content with missing files are skipped on sync - disable by setting to 0 (default 1)
+    skip_missing = 1 # content with missing files are skipped on sync - disable by setting to 0 (default 1) (Radarr only)
     monitor_new_content = 0 # set to 0 to never monitor new content synced or to 1 to always monitor new content synced (default 1) test_run = 1 # enable test mode - will run through sync program but will not actually sync content
     ```